RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   An ongoing replication task can be used to **continuously replicate** data from the on-premises database to the Aurora database.
 This will ensure that the Aurora database remains in sync with the on-premises database.

-  In this way, both databases are up and running
+  In this way, both databases are up and running110

 ## AWS Schema Conversion Tool (SCT)